 Cut to Amazon Prime’s new adaptation, and the 3 episodes that dropped over the weekend.
-A strong opening to TV’s newest fantasy world gave those who speculated the new series would be the next Game of Thrones cause to revise their opinion.
+A strong opening to TV’s newest fantasy world gave those who speculated the new series would be the next spiritless Game of Thrones clone cause to revise their opinion.
 The Wheel of Time series is more like The Lord of the Rings than Thrones’ often sadistic tits-and-ass soup of borrowed European history and mythology.
 That’s not to say there is a lack of gore.
 It’s here.
 It’s there.
-It’s every bloody where, to borrow a line from another popular Apple series.
+It’s every bloody where, to borrow a line from a recent popular Apple series.
 But unlike Thrones, The Wheel of Time’s gorier moments tend to serve a higher purpose.

 The story begins when Moiraine (series star and producer Rosamund Pike), a member of the incredibly powerful all-female organization called the Aes Sedai, arrives in the rustic mountain town of Two Rivers.
 There, she embarks on “a dangerous, world-spanning” journey with five young men and women, one of whom is prophesied to be the Dragon Reborn, destined to either save or destroy humanity.
 Moraine is not quite sure which one of the simple villagers is destined to be the next Dragon, but she knows they probably won’t survive the next night without her, so intent are other forces to obtain the dragon for themselves.